uploadcare/uploadcare-wordpress/README.txt

 == Screenshots ==

 1. "Add Media" button.
-2. Uploading widget: Choose images from Facebook.
+2. File Upload component: Choose images from Facebook.
-3. Uploading widget: Choose files from Google Drive.
+3. File Upload component: Choose files from Google Drive.
-4. Uploading widget: Crop image.
+4. File Upload component: Crop image.

 == Upgrade Notice ==

 = 3.0.0 =
-Brand new version, rewritten from scratch.
-No not only an uploader — introduces adaptive image delivery system to improve and simplify images loading speed.
-Improved Uploader with better integration with Media Library.
+Brand new plugin, rewritten from scratch.
+In addition to uploading files it now supports Adaptive Delivery which improves image appearance on all devices and increases page load speed.
+Transfer Media Library files to your Uploadcare storage and update image URLs in all posts automatically.
 Intuitive settings.

 = 2.2.0 =
 If you were controlling source tabs via "finetuning" setting, you should delete it and set new "source tab" config.